DjamelEddineX/Modular_Suburban_House_Creator_Docs/docs/source/index.rst

 Features
 --------

-* One-click house construction - Build homes fast using pre-made walls, roofs, floors and structural elements
+* **One-click house construction**: Build homes fast using pre-made walls, roofs, floors and structural elements
-* Smart snapping system - Components align perfectly for seamless construction
+* **Smart snapping system**: Components align perfectly for seamless construction
-* Expandable library - Easily add your own custom parts to the growing collection
+* **Expandable library**: Easily add your own custom parts to the growing collection
-* Visual part browser - Find what you need quickly with categorized thumbnails
+* **Visual part browser**: Find what you need quickly with categorized thumbnails
-* Precision placement tools - Move, rotate and mirror parts with grid-snapped controls
+* **Precision placement tools**: Move, rotate and mirror parts with grid-snapped controls
-* Complete workflow - From foundation to roof with all necessary architectural elements included
+* **Complete workflow**: From foundation to roof with all necessary architectural elements included

 Support
 -------